oscarpavon/prufus/README.md

 ## prufus
 ![bootloader](screenshot1.png)
 You can create a bootable USB with Windows installer from GNU/Linux.
 And then can install Windows in other computer.
 Useful for computer repair people or if you want to go back to Windows from Linux after a disappointment
+This is a open source project with GPL 3 licence.
+That mean you cand modified like you want, change the name or incluse sell it as long as you distribute your change to the code.
+This program it's for unically for GNU/Linux
 # Dependencies
 - GNU/Linux
 - make